dlang/DIPs/README.md

 3. Once a proposal includes all necessary details and the DIP manager considers it to be ready for evaluation by the language authors, the pull request gets merged with the DIP status being `Draft`.
-A DIP pull request should not be merged earlier than one month after the newsgroup announcement to ensure everyone has a chance to comment on it.
+A DIP pull request should not be scheduled for formal review earlier than one month after the newsgroup announcement to ensure everyone has a chance to comment on it.

 ### Migrating an old DIP